Table of Contents

 In the civilian mode, bolts are designed to eject spent cases to the side.

 Each bolt is designed to eject spent cases to the side, so rifle ejects to the right and to the left through two symmetrically located ejection windows.
-The military version of the Gilboa Snake rifle has single trigger and three position safety / fire selector, which allows for single “double taps” (one shot from each barrel simultaneously per single trigger pull), and for fully automatic fire (also simultaneously from each barrel).
+The military version of the Gilboa Snake rifle has a single trigger and three-position safety/fire selector, which allows for single “double taps” (one shot from each barrel simultaneously per single trigger pull), and for fully automatic fire (also simultaneously from each barrel).
 Ammunition is fed from two M16-type magazines, independently inserted into twin magazine housing below the rifle.

-The Gilboa Snake assault rifle could be a great addition to the world market with it’s innovative design and interesting concept.
+The Gilboa Snake rifle could be a great addition to the world market with its innovative design and interesting concept.
+In fact, Gilboa is an improvement of the AR15 platform, which is the personal weapon of choice for many units worldwide and is one of the world’s most common assault rifles also produced in a number of countries.
 I’m looking forward to seeing it in action.

 |Caliber:||5.56×45 NATO / .223 Rem|